U.S. Route 64 in North Carolina: History

 In 2003, US 64 was placed on new freeway between Plymouth and Columbia, leaving its concurrency alignment with NC 32 and NC 94.
 In 2005, US 64 was placed on a freeway bypass north of Pittsboro; its old alignment became US 64 Bus.
 In 2006, US 64/US 264 was placed on new six-lane freeway bypass south of Knightdale, from I-440 to existing US 64 freeway segment near Eagle Rock; its former routing through Knightdale became an extension of US 64 Bus., with a hidden 1 mi concurrency along I-440.
 Also in the same year, NCDOT submitted a request, which was subsequently withdrawn to split-up US 64 through Brevard; instead US 64 Bus. was reestablished along Caldwell Street as a hidden route, signed instead as westbound US 64, eastbound US 64 remains along Broad Street.
-Later that year, a two-year project concluded that widened US 64 from six to eight lanes on its concurrency with US 1 in Cary from Tyron Road to just south of the I-40/I-440 interchange; the interchanges with Cary Parkway (US 1 exit 99) and Walnut Street (exit 101) were also reconfigured.
+Later that year, a two-year project concluded that widened US 64 from six to eight lanes on its concurrency with US 1 in Cary from Tryon Road to just south of the I-40/I-440 interchange; the interchanges with Cary Parkway (US 1 exit 99) and Walnut Street (exit 101) were also reconfigured.
 In 2009, US 64 was placed on new routing .16 mi east of its intersection with US 19/74/129 in Murphy, next to the Hiwassee River.
 Its old alignment was to become a new alternate route, but that request was denied by AASHTO.
 The old alignment instead was downgraded to secondary roads (it was eventually upgraded to be an alternate route); NC 141 was extended .7 mi south to meet the new route.
 The .7 mile extension was also on an even older alignment of US 64 (Old US 64) that was moved sometime around the 1970s.
 On October 1, 2012, I-40 exit 153 to US 64 was permanently closed by the NCDOT due to the redesigning of the I-40/I-77 interchange.